-Coke Consolidated has entered into various agreements over the course of many years with The Coca-Cola Company that entitle the Company to produce, market and distribute exclusively in various markets located in North and South Carolina, south Alabama, south Georgia, central Tennessee, western Virginia and West Virginia (collectively, the "Legacy Territories") nonalcoholic beverages of The Coca-Cola Company in bottles, cans and five gallon pressurized pre-mix containers.
+Coke Consolidated is party to various agreements with The Coca-Cola Company that existed prior to the commencement of the Expansion Transactions that entitle the Company to produce, market and distribute exclusively in various markets located in North Carolina, South Carolina, south Alabama, south Georgia, central

+Tennessee, western Virginia and West Virginia (collectively, the "Legacy Territories") nonalcoholic beverages of The Coca-Cola Company in bottles, cans and five gallon pressurized pre-mix containers.
 These agreements with The Coca-Cola Company generally entitle the Company to purchase concentrates and syrups at prices, on terms of payment, and on other terms and conditions of supply as determined from time to time by The Coca-Cola Company in its sole discretion.
 Coke Consolidated has also entered into supplemental agreements with The Coca-Cola Company generally providing that The Coca-Cola Company will sell syrups and concentrates to the Company at prices no greater than those charged to other bottlers party to agreements substantially similar to those between the Company and The Coca-Cola Company.